Marcosgcr/ArbitragemNano/README.md

 For use or modify this code you *must* have understanding of Python , the library [binance-local](https://python-binance.readthedocs.io/en/latest/) and [Kraken API](https://docs.kraken.com/rest/), and basic undestanfing of how Kraken and Binance exchanges works.

-## Have I tested ?

-No, to this day i didn´t have tested the program.
+## This is finished?

+No, still has more things to go.
+Wait for updates or contribute

 ## How can I help?